Pylons/deform/docs/app.rst

 Example App
 ===========

 An example is worth a thousand words.
-Here's an example `repoze.bfg
+Here's an example `Pyramid
-<http://bfg.repoze.org>`_ application demonstrating how one might use
+<http://pylonsproject.org>`_ application demonstrating how one might use
 :mod:`deform` to render a form.

-.. warning:: :mod:`deform` is not dependent on :mod:`repoze.bfg` at
+.. warning:: :mod:`deform` is not dependent on :mod:`Pyramid` at
    all; we use BFG in the examples below only to facilitate demonstration of an actual end-to-end working application that uses Deform.